Elise Franklin

 About

 I am a historian of France with an interest in the history of gender, colonialism, and decolonization.
 Before becoming an assistant professor of European history at UofL in 2019, I was an assistant professor and Jamie & Thelma Guilbeau/BORSF Endowed Professor in History at the University of Louisiana at Lafayette.
 I received my doctorate in History from Boston College in 2017.
-My work has been supported by UofL's Commonwealth Center for the Humanities and Society University of Louisiana’s Guilbeau Charitable Trust, the Social Science Research Council, the American Historical Association, and the Society for French Historical Studies.
+My work has been supported by the American Philosophical Society, the Social Science Research Council, the American Historical Association, the Society for French Historical Studies, the Western Society for French History, as well as UofL's Commonwealth Center for the Humanities and Society, and the University of Louisiana’s Guilbeau Charitable Trust.

 I am also starting two new projects.
-As a Bingham Faculty Fellow at the Commonwealth Center for the Humanities and Society, I developed the outline of a microhistory of the so-called Perrou affair, in which the relatively anonymous Armand Perrou illegally placed twenty-five Algerian children up for "adoption" during the Algerian Revolution.
-This study, born from a chance encounter in the archives in the wake of revelations about the United States's own child separation policies, will consider the relationship between colonialism, conceptions of the stable family, and the ethics and responsibilities of historical research on colonial trauma.
+As a Bingham Faculty Fellow at the Commonwealth Center for the Humanities and Society, I developed the outline of a microhistory of the so-called Perrou affair, in which the relatively anonymous Armand Perrou illegally placed twenty-five Algerian children up for "adoption" during the Algerian War.
+This study, born from a chance encounter in the archives in the wake of revelations about the United States's own child separation policies, will consider the relationship between colonialism, conceptions of the stable family, and the politics of historical methods.
 The second project is a longer-term study on family planning in France from the postwar to the present.
 This project grows from research and interests that emerged from my first project.
 A portion of this research appeared in an edited volume as "Inessential Labor: Reproduction, Work, and Algerian Family Migration after Independence."

 I teach courses on the history of Europe, European empires, and France in particular.
 I enjoy offering classes and supervising students in gender history and histories of race and sexuality.